 - Calculating the number of employees is especially important for employers that have close to 50 employees or whose work force fluctuates during the year.

-To determine its workforce size for a year, an employer adds the total number of full–time employees for each month of the prior calendar year to the total number of full–time equivalent employees for each calendar month of the prior calendar year.
-The employer then divides that combined total by 12.
+To determine your workforce size for a year, you add the total number of full–time employees for each month of the prior calendar year to the total number of full–time equivalent employees for each calendar month of the prior calendar year.
+You then divide that combined total by 12.

 For more information, visit our Determining if an Employer is an Applicable Large Employer page on IRS.gov/aca.